 Our segments generate revenues by providing an education that emphasizes profession-oriented fields of study with undergraduate and graduate degrees in a wide range of disciplines.
-In response to the COVID-19 pandemic, we transitioned the educational delivery method at all of our institutions to be online, leveraging our existing technologies and learning platforms to serve students outside of the traditional classroom setting.
-Our institutions are focused on planning for a safe return to campus when appropriate to do so.
-We expect our educational offerings will utilize hybrid (a combination of online and in-classroom) courses and programs to deliver their curriculum.
+Our educational offerings utilize campus-based, online and hybrid (a combination of online and in-classroom) courses and programs to deliver their curriculum.
 The Mexico and Peru markets are characterized by what we believe is a significant imbalance between supply and demand.
-The demand for higher education is large and growing and is fueled by several demographic and economic factors, including a growing middle class, global growth in services and technologyrelated industries and recognition of the significant personal and economic benefits gained by graduates of higher education institutions.
+The demand for higher education is large and growing and is fueled by several demographic and economic factors, including a growing middle class, global growth in services and technology-related industries and recognition of the significant personal and economic benefits gained by graduates of higher education institutions.
 The target demographics are primarily 18- to 24-year-olds in the countries in which we compete.
 We compete with other private higher education institutions on the basis of price, educational quality, reputation and location.
 We believe that we compare favorably with competitors because of our focus on quality, professional-oriented curriculum and the competitive advantages provided by our network.
 There are a number of private and public institutions in both of the countries in which we operate, and it is difficult to predict how the markets will evolve and how many competitors there will be in the future.
 We expect competition to increase as the Mexican and Peruvian markets mature.
 Essentially all of our revenues were generated from private pay sources as there are no material government-sponsored loan programs in Mexico or Peru.
 Specifics related to both of our reportable segments are discussed below:

-- Private education providers in Mexico constitute 35% of the total higher-education market.
+- Private education providers in Mexico constitute approximately 36% of the total higher-education market.
 The private sector plays a meaningful role in higher education, bridging supply and demand imbalances created by a lack of capacity at public universities.
-Laureate owns two institutions and is present throughout the country with a footprint of over 35 campuses.
-Each institution in Mexico has a national license.
-Students in our Mexican institutions typically finance their own education. - In Peru, private universities are increasingly providing the capacity to meet growing demand and constitute 69% of the total higher-education market.
+Laureate owns two nationally licensed institutions and is present throughout the country with a footprint of over 35 campuses.
+Students in our Mexican institutions typically finance their own education. - In Peru, private universities are increasingly providing the capacity to meet growing demand and constitute approximately 73% of the total higher-education market.
 Laureate owns three institutions in Peru.

 Corporate is a non-operating business unit whose purpose is to support operations.
 Its departments are responsible for establishing operational policies and internal control standards, implementing strategic initiatives, and monitoring compliance with policies and controls throughout our operations.
-Our Corporate segment is an internal source of capital and provides financial, human resource, information technology, insurance, legal and tax compliance services.
+Our Corporate segment provides financial, human resource, information technology, insurance, legal and tax compliance services.
 The Corporate segment also contains the eliminations of inter-segment revenues and expenses.

-The following information for our reportable segments is presented as of December 31, 2021:
+The following information for our reportable segments is presented as of December 31, 2022:

-Institutions Enrollment 2021 Revenues (in millions) (1) % Contribution to 2021 YTD Revenues
+Institutions Enrollment 2022 Revenues (in millions) (1) % Contribution to 2022 YTD Revenues

-Mexico 2 203,500 \$ 540.4 50%
+Mexico 2 222,800 \$ 613.9 50%

-Peru 3 185,000 537.1 50%
+Peru 3 200,200 624.2 50%

-Total (1) 5 388,500 \$1,086.7 100%
+Total (1) 5 423,000 \$1,242.3 100%

-Amounts related to Corporate, partially offset by the elimination of inter-segment revenues, totaled \$9.2 million and are not separately presented.
+(1) Amounts related to Corporate totaled \$4.1 million and are not separately presented.